-Cleaning and Disinfection Protocol shall include the following: 5
+Cleaning and Disinfection Protocol shall include the following: 7

-- Remove all grossly visible debris. - Wash the area or item with water and mild detergent. - Thoroughly rinse the cleaned area to remove any detergent residue. - Allow the area to dry completely. - Apply disinfectant mixture. - Allow the full disinfectant product recommended contact time. - Thoroughly rinse away any residual disinfectant and allow the area or item to air dry. - 8.9.
+- Remove all grossly visible debris. - Wash the area or item with water and mild detergent. - Thoroughly rinse the cleaned area to remove any detergent residue. - Allow the area to dry completely. - · Apply disinfectant mixture. - Allow the full disinfectant product recommended contact time. - Thoroughly rinse away any residual disinfectant and allow the area or item to air dry. - 8.9.
 Ambient Air Temperature.
-During all handling procedures, Covered Species shall be treated in a manner to ensure that they do not overheat or exhibit signs of overheating (e.g., gaping, foaming at the mouth, etc.), or are placed in a situation where they cannot maintain surface and core temperatures necessary to their well-being.
-Covered Species shall be kept shaded at all times until it is safe to release them.
+During all handling procedures, desert tortoise shall be treated in a manner to ensure that they do not overheat or exhibit signs of overheating (e.g., gaping, foaming at the mouth, etc.), or are placed in a situation where they cannot maintain surface and core temperatures necessary to their well-being.
+Tortoises shall be kept shaded at all times until it is safe to release them.
 For the purposes of this permit, ambient air temperature shall be measured in the shade, protected from wind, at a height of 5 centimeters above the ground surface.
-For all Covered Activities no Covered Species shall be captured, moved, transported, released, or purposefully caused to leave its burrow for whatever reason when the ambient air temperature is above 95° Fahrenheit (F) (35° Celsius (C)).
-No Covered Species shall be captured if the ambient air temperature is anticipated to exceed 95° F (35° C) before handling or processing can be completed.
-If the ambient air temperature exceeds 95° F (35° C) during handling or processing, Covered Species shall be kept shaded in an environment that does not exceed 95° F (35° C), and not released until ambient air temperature declines to below 95°F (35°C).
-Covered Species moved during the less active season (June 1 to August 31 and November 1 to March 31) shall be monitored by the Authorized Biologist(s) for at least two days after placement in the new burrows to ensure their safety.
-During relocation, the Authorized Biologist(s) may hold a captured Covered Species overnight and move them the following morning within these temperature constraints. - 8.10.
-Covered Species Rehydration.
-If a Covered Species voids its bladder as a result of being handled, the Authorized Biologist(s) shall rehydrate the animal(s).
-The Authorized Biologist(s) shall rehydrate the Covered Species at the location where the animal(s) was or were captured, or the location where the animal(s) is or will be released.
-The Authorized Biologist(s) shall rehydrate the Covered Species by placing it in a tub with a clean plastic disposable liner.
-The Authorized Biologist(s) shall add water to the lined tub while ensuring that the water level is not higher than the lower jaw of the Covered Species.
-The Authorized Biologist(s) shall rehydrate each Covered Species individually for a minimum of 10 to 20 minutes.
-The Authorized Biologist(s) shall place the lined tub in a quiet protected area during rehydration.
+For all Covered Activities no desert tortoise shall be captured, moved, transported, released, or purposefully caused to leave its burrow for whatever reason when the ambient air temperature is above 95° Fahrenheit (F) (35° Celsius (C)).
+No desert tortoise shall be captured if the ambient air temperature is anticipated to exceed 95° F (35° C) before handling or processing can be completed.
+If the ambient air temperature exceeds 95° F (35° C) during handling or processing, desert tortoises shall be kept shaded in an environment that does not exceed 95° F (35° C), and not released until ambient air temperature declines to below 95°F (35°C).
+Desert tortoises moved during the less active season (June 1 to August 31 and November 1 to March 31) shall be monitored by the DT Authorized Biologist(s) for at least two days after placement in the new burrows to ensure their safety.
+During relocation, the DT Authorized Biologist(s) may hold a captured desert tortoise overnight and move them the following morning within these temperature constraints.

-5 Brown, Mary.
+&lt;sup>7 Brown, Mary.
 Cleaning and Disinfection Protocol.
-Department of Infectious Diseases and Pathology, College of Veterinary Medicine, Gainsville FL.
+Department of Infectious Diseases and Pathology, College of Veterinary Medicine, Gainesville FL.